apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 Request Details
 ~~~~~~~~~~~~~~~

-The following logging fields show the details of the actual HTTP request and can be used in combination to reproduce a HTTP/1.1 request line (e.g. ``GET http://www.company.com HTTP/1.0``).
+The following logging fields show the details of the actual HTTP request and can be used in combination to reproduce a client request line (e.g. ``GET http://www.company.com HTTP/1.0``).

 ===== ============== ==========================================================
 Field Source         Description